boogeyman-tech/nex/intrunex/README.md

 ```

-### 3. Database Setup
+### 3. Database Configuration

-Create the SQLite database directory and set up the database:
+IntruneX uses SQLite by default for simplicity, but you can easily configure it to use other database systems.
+The application is compatible with MySQL, PostgreSQL, and other Doctrine-supported databases.

+#### 3.1 SQLite (Default)

+SQLite is perfect for development and small deployments:

 ```bash
 # Create database directory if it doesn't exist